Frequently Asked Questions

 How long will therapy take?

 Truthfully, much of that will depend on you and what difficulties you are bringing into the office.
-Some people are focused on short-term therapy while others are open to longer-term work.
+Some people are focused on short-term improvements while others are open to longer-term growth.
 Regardless of your initial thoughts, it is important to remember that change takes both work and time.

 Some clients come in and quickly address the goals they originally came in with.
 Others find that their goals evolve and change as we work.
-Whatever you come in to achieve, my aim is to work myself out of a job and help you to move forward in your life.
+Whatever you come in to achieve, our aim is to work ourselves out of a job and help you to move forward in your life.

 How will I know I'm done with therapy?